Isaac58222/aws/vpc_project/Readme.md

 This project is a demonstration of best practices for deploying production-ready server infrastructure using AWS services.
 It aims to provide a resilient and scalable environment for hosting applications and services.

-For more details and the complete source code, visit the [GitHub Repository]([https://github.com/YourUsername/YourRepository](https://github.com/Isaac58222/aws/edit/main/vpc_project)).
+For more details and the complete source code, visit the website: [https://awscloud.jedsio.cloud/](https://awscloud.jedsio.cloud/project.html)

 ---